lucianlorens/api-python-weather/README.md

 `python manage.py runserver`

 If you made any changes to the application you can use:
-`python manage.py migrate` to make database migrations
+`python manage.py makemigrations` to make database migrations and use `python manage.py migrate --run-syncdb` to execute your database migrations.

 Alternative way:
 Using docker do a `docker-compose up` in the root folder of the project.